 Challenges for Treatment Plants during Natural Disasters

 Hurricane Alberto has caused severe flooding in northern Mexico, overloading water treatment plants with large amounts of sediment and organic materials.

-Damaged infrastructure and the massive influx of contaminants have led to interruptions in drinking water supply and significant public health risks due to inadequate water treatment.
+Damaged infrastructure and the massive influx of contaminants led to interruptions in drinking water supply and significant public health risks due to inadequate water treatment.

+Challenges for Treatment Plants during Natural Disasters